rmccoy7541/neand_sQTL/log.md

 - CrossRef the GTEx file that contains all of our samples of interest
 - use samtools to convert cram files to bam files to use with leafcutter

+### 02/12/2019
+#### Tue 12 Feb 2019 09:39:00 AM EST

+### 02/11/2019
+#### Mon 11 Feb 2019 03:14:59 PM EST
+Did not document on Friday so not sure what happened.
+We are now concatenating the nominal pass files while Rajiv performs some manipulations in R to try to figure out how to pull Neandertal sQTLs from the final product.

+UCSC Genome Browser hg19

+GGV - geography of genetic variants

+mpi archaic genome browser

+#### Mon 11 Feb 2019 06:35:18 PM EST
+We covered a lot of ground today.
+I'm going to go ahead and process the QTL nominal pass results with the script he gave me and go ahead with the proceeding steps of QTLtools.

+#### Mon 11 Feb 2019 08:49:17 PM EST
+Made some progress.
+Started on the permutation pass, filtered out the Neanderthal sequences from the nominal pass.
+Going to take a break now.

 ### 02/07/2019
 #### Thu 07 Feb 2019 10:47:43 AM EST
 Rajiv got the full list of SRAs that were used in the analysis including the ones with ambiguous IDs, so I have to figure out which ones they are (he sent me a table via slack) and then run LC again.
 Almost done.
 Don't forget.
 I also have to figure out how to change the headers on the final phenotype files for LC to the subject ID, but that's down the line.